 In 2011 the Biochemical Society introduced the Centenary Award to replace the Jubilee Lecture.

 The Centenary Award is awarded annually to a biochemist of distinction from any part of the world.

-The winner of the award is given the opportunity to present the Sir Frederick Gowland Hopkins Memorial Lecture (the original award and medal are no longer a separate award) and is invited to submit an article to a Society-owned journal.
+The winner of the award is given the opportunity to present the Sir Frederick Gowland Hopkins Memorial Lecture (the original award and medal are no longer a separate award) and is invited to submit an article to a Society-owned publication.

 The Lecturer receives an honorarium of £3000 and the Centenary medal.
 The award was designed by the artist Tom Phillips.